snltd/SexyMF/README.md

 You can use an `@` sign as a shorthand to always refer to the zone in which SexyMF is running.
-(Hereafter referred to as "the local zone", even though it may be a global zone.
+(Hereafter referred to as "the local zone", even though it may be the global zone.
 I hope that isn't confusing.)

-In this interface, 'resources' are the SMF commands, rather than the services on which they act.
+In this interface, "resources" are the SMF commands, rather than the services on which they act.
 This may seem backwards, but we do it that way because FMRIs and property names can contain slashes, which makes it difficult to distinguish them from the API URI path.
 As it's possible to